 Rick moved his family to Durango in 1992, where he and his wife Jackie have raised three boys.
 Durango has proven a great place to raise boys, a recreational paradise that has provided an exceptional environment to raise strong young men ready for the rigors of the world.

 Rick and his family have resided in Hesperus, CO for the past twenty years, where they are avid gardeners, living close to the land, raise a few critters, and leave as small a footprint as possible.
 Rick’s boys are grown up and scattered across the US, so the labors of maintaining the homestead rest on his and his wife’s shoulders.
 There are always projects and heavy lifting to do, with hunting, fishing, hiking, biking, running, and climbing trees when time allows.
-Sitting on the back porch listening to the sounds of nature and watching the sunset with his bride is the ultimate treat, and a mainstay of life at the Crawford residence.
+Sitting on the back porch listening to the sounds of nature and watching the sunset with his wife is the ultimate treat and a mainstay of life at the Crawford residence.